-Employer pension contributions have increased as a result of the valuation and the costs associated with administering the TPS in September 2015, although these will not have increased as much as employee pension contributions have since April 2012.
-The impact on pension contributions brought about by the Government has been:
+Employer pension contributions will increase as a result of the valuation and the costs associated with administering the TPS in September 2015, although these will not have increased as much as employee pension contributions have since April 2012.
+The impact on pension contributions brought about by the Scottish Government has been:

-- an increase of 3.2% in employee pension contributions to an average of 9.6%; - an increase of 2.38% in employer pension contributions to 16.48%.
+- an increase of 3.2% in employee pension contributions to an average of 9.6%; - an increase of 2.3% in employer pension contributions to 17.2%.

-The NASUWT has demanded that the Government pledge to fund the increase in employer costs arising from the valuation of the TPS to avoid cuts in school budgets.
-The Government has refused this request, but this will continue to be a campaigning priority for the NASUWT.
+The NASUWT demanded that the UK Government pledge, before the May 2015 General Election, to fund the increase in employer costs arising from the valuation of the STPS to avoid cuts in school budgets.
+The UK Government refused this request, but this will continue to be a campaigning priority for the NASUWT.